 Instrument Setup software is a free Windows-based application which automaticaly discovers all Laureate Ethernet Nodes on the same Local Area Network (LAN) as the PC, plus any Laureate devices (or meters) associated with that Node.
-The devices can be the Laureate host meter for the Node board and any remote Laureate meters on the RS485 bus.
+The devices can be the Laureate host meter for the gateway board and any remote Laureate meters on the RS485 bus.
 Instrument Setup software can be used to program any Laureate instrument, for example to scale the meter reading, scale the analog output, and set relay setpoints.
 For programming, the PC running Instrument Setup software can be connected to the LNET485 host meter via the LAN or directly to the PC via an Ethernet cable.
 It can also be connected to each remote RS485 meter via Laurel's cable CBL06.
 Meters and counters can also be programmed directly from their front panel.

 Node Manager software is a free Windows based application which also automaticaly discovers all Laurel Ethernet Nodes on the same Local Area Network (LAN) as the PC.
 It adds capabilities such as naming the Node and associated devices, entering email addresses for alarm notification and data requests, selecting the Node's time zone for time-stamping of streaming data, and setting communication parameters for associated meters.
 It allows emails or text messages to be sent in response to requests from the host computer, periodically, or when devices encounter an alarm condition or go off-line.
 Node Manager is described in our Ethernet Manual.

 On a Wide Area Network (WAN), such as the Internet, the host computer running Instrument Setup software or Node Manager software is outside of the LAN and cannot discover the Nodes on the LAN.
 The public IP address of the LAN's router must then be entered manually.
 Web server software built-into each Node can also be used to discover and configure Laurel Nodes over the Internet.